stevepryde/kevlar/README.md

 to explore for housing multiple tests in the same crate.
 Otherwise each test would need to have its own crate, and be independently built.
 This is not so terrible, but does add some complexity to your build system.
-Any reduction in complexity it good so I will look at ways to simplify this.
+Any reduction in complexity is good so I will look at ways to simplify this.

 This crate should be considered experimental for the foreseeable future